hickst/qmtools/README.md

 Having completed the setup phase, you are now ready to run one or more of the QMTools.

-In general, you will utilize the QMTools by copying IMQ data files (i.e., MRIQC group files) into the **inputs** directory and/or by fetching IMQ data from the MRIQC database server into the **fetched** directory.
+In general, you will utilize the QMTools by copying IQM data files (i.e., MRIQC group files) into the **inputs** directory and/or by fetching IQM data from the MRIQC database server into the **fetched** directory.
 Reports produced by the QMTools will be output into a sub-directory of the **reports** directory.

 [QMTraffic]() - Normalizes a set of MRIQC image quality metrics and creates a tabular HTML report visualizing how much each image's metrics deviate from the mean for all the images.